skyurij/Energy-efficient_dialogue_via_phase_control./README.md

 These logs show how the system behaves in each mode, and they reproduce all phase portraits and turbulence diagrams in figures/.

+## License
+This project is released under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ```
 phase-phase-control/
 │